WebOrigami/docs/src/content/framework/intro0.md

 There are a variety of ways to incorporate Origami into an existing web server or a larger project, but for this introduction, you'll use the small server included with the [ori command-line interface](/cli) that is part of Origami.

-When running locally, you'll need to invoke this ori tool with `npx ori`.

-<span class="tutorialStep"></span> Start the server:
+<span class="tutorialStep"></span> Start the web server:

 ```console
 $ npx ori serve
 Server running at http://localhost:5000.
 Press Ctrl+C to stop.
 ```

-_Throughout the rest of the tutorial, where you see `ori`, you should type `npx ori` instead._
+When running locally, you'll need to invoke this ori tool with `npx ori`. _Throughout the rest of the tutorial, where you see `ori`, you should type `npx ori` instead._

-You should be able to view the running server, which at this point will just show a listing of the project files.
+<span class="tutorialStep"></span> View the running server, which at this point will just show a listing of the project files.

 &nbsp;